A vivid OKLCH color that exceeds sRGB chroma limits

 Notes

 - Gamut mapping reduces chroma (colorfulness) rather than clipping individual channels, preserving the color’s hue and lightness as much as possible.
+The result tends to look better than a naive channel clamp.

 - If you only need to clamp and don’t care about perceptual accuracy, simple